As a fine artist, how are you supposed to use social media as a marketing tool without taking a ton of time away from making art?

 We all have experienced the rabbit hole of social media, right?
 Facebook, Instagram, Pinterest, Twitter… they are all designed to keep you scrolling and to lure you into that rabbit hole.
 Before you know it, you’ve spent an hour or more mindlessly scrolling and haven’t moved your business forward ONE LITTLE BIT.

 It’s so frustrating, but there is a solution…

 If you’re new at social media marketing or are just not very comfortable with it, focus on only one outlet and master that before trying to add more.
-My recommendation is to start with Facebook since it has more members than any other platform (which means the largest potential audience).
+My recommendation is to start with Facebook or Instagram.

 If you wonder whether your audience of art buyers is on Facebook, the answer is “yes.”
 Facebook has so many members that you would never have enough money to reach all of your potential customers on Facebook.

 Tip: If you already have a business presence on Instagram, it is easy to manage that and Facebook together.
 You can link your accounts so Instagram posts get posted to your Facebook business page automatically.
 It’s an easy 2-for-1 on social media.

 Use a social media management tool to keep you focused

 Social media management tools are the best way to keep you focused on the business task at hand and away from the endless scroll of content on your personal accounts.
 Here are the tools I use in my business:

 Facebook Business Manager – Take a minute right now (really, go do it…you’ll thank me) to visit business.facebook.com and set up Facebook Business Manager.
 For a quick tutorial on how to set up an account, see How do I Sign Up for Business Manager and Set up People, Pages & Ad Accounts in Business Manager.